ashhhlynn/boxdapp/README.md

 ## Functionality

-- Fetches from OMDb API database to allow search, sort, and display of over 1000 films
+- Search, sort, and display of over 1000 films through fetches from OMDb API database

-- Users can rate and log films to personal diary on five star scale by date
+- Users can rate and log films to personal diary on five star scale, organized by date

-- Users can edit film ratings and delete diary logs
+- Users can edit their film ratings

+- Users can delete their film diary logs

-- Stores user data through localStorage
+- User data stored through localStorage

 ## Tech Stack